 Prince Nararme, however, was actually a Russian agent who found him on a ‘whim’.

 “The operation was really the result of some low level spook in Moscow who went trolling Trump.
 Unbelievable.
-Anyway, they really were yanking Trump’s chain.
-All they had to do to keep his trust was tell him things that he had already said about himself,” the source added.
+Anyway, all they had to do to keep his trust was tell him things that he had already said about himself,” the source added.

 The Prince become one of Mr. Trumps few close advisors and helped shape his ‘vision’.
 Some of those conversations were thought to be the basis for a number of Mr. Trump’s controversial positions, many of which are considered to be contrary to American values.
 They include rounding up Mexicans and Muslims living in the United States (both legally and illegally), dropping support for our NATO allies, belittling anyone who crossed his path, including the Pope, and inciting political violence.